-What are the responsibilities of general contractors, subcontractors and principals?
+contractors, subcontractors and principals?

-- The general contractor or principal must provide the Taxation Division with the following information on all subcontracts awarded: - the name and address of each subcontractor - the nature of each subcontract - the value of each subcontract and who is responsible for the tax - the proposed date of commencement and completion of each subcontract
+- the name and address of each subcontractor - the nature of each subcontract - the value of each subcontract and who is responsible for the tax - the proposed date of commencement and completion of each subcontract

-Forms for submitting this information are available from the Taxation Division - Desk Audit Section or the website at the end of this bulletin.
+Forms for submitting this information are available from the Taxation Division - Desk Audit Section or the website listed at the end of this bulletin.

-A non-resident contractor who uses goods or services to perform a contract in Manitoba may be required to deposit cash or securities with the Minister, OR to enter into a bond, in an amount not exceeding 10.15 per cent of the total price to be paid under the contract in order to secure the contractor's obligation to pay or remit retail sales tax and/or health and post-secondary education tax levy (HE Levy).
+A non-resident contractor who uses goods or services to perform a contract in Manitoba is required to deposit cash or securities with the Minister, OR to enter into a bond, in an amount not exceeding 9.15 per cent of the total price to be paid under the contract in order to secure the contractor's obligation to pay or remit retail sales tax and/or health and post-secondary education tax levy (payroll tax).